openedx/edx-documentation/en_us/shared/manage_discussions/discussions.rst

 For information about the visibility of content-specific discussion topics, see :ref:`Visibility of Discussion Topics`.

-.. note:: In courses with cohorts enabled, all content-specific discussion topics are divided by cohort when you first add them.
-Posts by learners to divided discussion topics can only be read and responded to by members of the same cohort and course team members who have a discussion administration role.
-You can change the configuration of content-specific discussion topics to make them unified and available to all learners in the course.
-For more information, see :ref:`Content Specific Discussion Topics and Cohorts`.
+.. note:: In courses with cohorts enabled, when you add discussion components to units in Studio, these discussion topics are by default unified.
+All learners in the course can see and respond to posts from all other learners.
+You can change content-specific discussion topics to be divided, so that only members of the same group can see and respond to each other's posts.
+For information, see :ref:`Content Specific Discussion Topics and Groups`.

 .. _Assigning_discussion_roles: